dor1202/lazyregex/README.md

 ## Note...

-Mochi is an idea of a frustrated developer who got the task of developing regexes and not by a big corporation with deep pockets.
+Moch is an idea of a frustrated developer who got the task of developing regexes and not by a big corporation with deep pockets.

 It is a project that is being developed by a single person in their free time.

-If you feel Mochi makes your regex journey a bit easier, saves you time and makes you more productive, please consider [sponsoring!](https://github.com/sponsors/dor1202)
+If you feel Moch makes your regex journey a bit easier, saves you time and makes you more productive, please consider [sponsoring!](https://github.com/sponsors/dor1202)
 Your donations will go a long way in keeping the project alive and beers in my fridge! 🍺

 **Thank you!**